ultraleettech/ultraselect/README.md

 ## Demo

 Either download and extract, or clone the repository.
-Then navigate your browser to the `demo/index.html` file to open the demo page.
+Then open the `demo/index.html` file in your web browser.

 ## Installation